 Invert sugars are handy because they're sweeter as a syrup than they are as a crystal.
-This is why they're often used in confections like candy and in baking.
+This sweet taste is why they're often used in confections like candy and in baking.
 It also means you can swap them in for other syrups like honey, agave, or corn syrup.
 Yay!

 So, if fructose on its own is high FODMAP, and we've unleashed all of this fructose into our invert sugar, is cane sugar syrup really low FODMAP?
 Yes!
 Because science!
 And also, because FODMAP friendly has officially tested it and confirmed.
 You can read my full article on sugar and the low FODMAP diet here.

 How does that work, exactly?
 When you eat glucose and fructose in equal amounts, each fructose molecule can hitch a ride through a glucose transporter in the intestinal membrane.
 This means, even if you have trouble absorbing fructose, the fructose molecules won't be left wandering around your digestive system.

 Looking for a fun place to try out your new cane sugar syrup?
 These are some of my favourite experiments so far:

 Want to try this low FODMAP cane sugar syrup?
+It's the perfect low FODMAP honey substitute!
 Don't forget to PIN THIS RECIPE for later!

 Looking for a low FODMAP sweetener to replace honey, agave, or corn syrup in your favourite recipe?
 Try this low FODMAP cane sugar syrup!